JAO1988/py-sidekick-webview/README.md

 ![](https://github.com/JAO1988/py-sidekick-webview/blob/main/images/kde-shortcut.png)

 ## In-Game
-While Path of Exile 2 is running, copy an item using `Ctrl+C` and then call the `sidekick-webview.py` script.
-The contents of your clipboard will be copied and encoded as a base64 string within `wl-clipboard` before getting pasted into the URL contents of sidekick.
+While Path of Exile 2 is running, copy an item using `ctrl+c` and then call the `sidekick-webview.py` script using your desired shortcut keybind.
+The contents of the clipboard will be copied and encoded as a base64 string within `wl-clipboard` before getting pasted into the URL contents of Sidekick.

 ## Additional Notes
 The default webview window size can be adjusted under `webview.create_window('Sidekick', url, width=800, height=900, resizable=True)` in `sidekick-webview.py`.